The South is changing. That should worry Republicans in 2018.

 “And if you throw in the Trump factor,” Lake added, “that becomes a feeling of uncertainty on steroids.”

 Some believe that uncertainty has changed the conversation in the South, especially among young people.
-A more progressive cohort of young voters, along with the backlash against the Trump administration, could explain why 55 percent of those in the South now support same-sex marriage — a remarkable shift over just a few years — and 69 percent support the U.S. providing undocumented immigrants a chance to apply for legal status, a key issue for the president.
+A more progressive cohort of young voters, along with the backlash against the Trump administration, could explain why 55 percent of those in the South now support same-sex marriage — a remarkable shift in just a few years — and 69 percent support giving undocumented immigrants a chance to apply for legal status, a key issue for the president.

 Ted Ownby, director of the Center for the Study of Southern Culture at the University of Mississippi, said that the politics of the South have become more intriguing recently.
-He pointed to the significant gains Democrats made in the Virginia legislature last year, the Georgia special election last year in which Democrat Jon Ossoff nearly won a safe Republican district, the Jones election and the growing March for Our Lives movement that brought hundreds thousands of people to the streets in support of gun legislation.
+He pointed to the significant gains Democrats made in the Virginia legislature last year; the special House election in Georgia last year in which Democrat Jon Ossoff nearly won in a safe Republican district; the election of Jones in Alabama; and the March for Our Lives movement that brought out hundreds of thousands of people in Washington and other cities last month in support of gun control legislation.

 “Those movements are largely driven by the youth in the South and the larger demographic shift,” Ownby said.